The Backpack Program

 Kids Aids’ primary program is the Feeding Friends Backpack Program.
 Many children go hungry on the weekend because mom and dad are at work, are absent due to their own addictions, or simply don’t have enough money.
 So, the last meal these children have is Friday’s school lunch, and they don’t eat again until lunch on Monday.
 The Feeding Friends Backpack Program attempts to bridge that gap by sending these children home with bags full of non-perishable foods.
 The food is kid friendly— it can either be easily prepared by a child or eaten right from the package.
 Nutrition is always a consideration,

 as is providing a variety of foods each week.

-Our summer collaborative program with the District 51 Lunch Lizard mobile food trucks begins June 2, 2017.
+We have a collaborative program with the District 51 Lunch Lizard mobile food trucks to make sure kids still have full bellies even when they’re on summer break.
 Free meals for all kids 18 and under are available at these Lunch Lizard trucks, which run specified routes and times.

 What Food is Typically Sent Home?